Drawing on both classic and cutting edge psychological, philosophical, and evolutionary science research in this course we can debate together

 - “Is/Ought” problems: “If science is only about describing the world how can it tell us anything about what we ought to do?”
 “Can philosophy do any better than science at deriving oughts that people must obey even if they have no desire to do so?”
 “Should we just collapse the question of oughts altogether and treat morality as purely a subject for descriptive science with no need of philosophical help?”
 “Just because we evolved to have certain behavioral dispositions, what does that have to do with what we ought to do?”
 “If we have been programmed by millions of years of natural selection pressures to think, feel, and act in certain ways, is it simply presumptuous, unfair, ungrounded, or downright unrealistic for morality to try to tell us how we “ought” to be instead?”

 I earned my PhD in Philosophy from Fordham University.
 I wrote my dissertation on Ethics and Nietzsche’s philosophy.
-Over 11 years I taught 2,500 university students spread across 93 classes from 7 universities.
+From January 2013 through December 2013, I taught 2,500 university students spread across 93 classes from 7 universities.

-People who live together are permitted to take a class together for no extra cost, if they share the same camera.
-Scholarships are also available for students who cannot afford the classes.
+- People who live together are permitted to take a class together for no extra cost, if they share the same camera.
+Partial and full scholarships are also available for students who cannot afford the classes.
 Please write me at email@example.com or friend me and write to me on Facebook in order to be put on the list of potential scholarship recipients.